tanner-johnson2718/3D_ToolChain/Calibration_Test_Prints/README.md

 $$ E = \frac{4wh(L-w)}{\pi d_f^2} $$

-Now we can execute the following gcode to test a single line extrusion
+Now we can execute the following gcode to test a single line extrusion.
+Assume have the following inputs)

+*

 ```
 G28     ;Home